plain-JavaScript/awesome-list/README.md

 ## Introduction

-"[Kitchen Sink]( https://en.wiktionary.org/wiki/everything_but_the_kitchen_sink)" is an English idiom implying  Almost everything, whether needed or not.
+"[Kitchen Sink]( https://en.wiktionary.org/wiki/everything_but_the_kitchen_sink)" is an English idiom implying "almost everything, whether needed or not."

 This repository provides lists of links to resources for developers of applications based on the JavaScript programming language.
 The particular emphasis here is on plain ["vanilla"]( https://en.wikipedia.org/wiki/Vanilla_software ) scripts that are simple, free and easy on the brain.